 A struggling person may want your help with the difficult situation—they may want physical support, ideas, or someone to just fix it.
 More often, they just need to vent.
 Of course many situations cannot be fixed at all and must just be lived and worked through.
 They just are.

 Childbirth is one such special situation.
-A laboring mom may be struggling, hurting, and sad.
-She may just be in another world, on another plane of consciousnesses.
-What she needs (besides competent care, food and water) is a safe space to open up.
+In labor, you may be struggling, hurting, and sad.
+You may just be in another world, on another plane of consciousnesses.
+What you need (besides competent care, food and water) is a safe space to open up.
 Literally open up.

-Dads, partners, doulas, mothers, sisters, and friends can all create this space.
+Partners, doulas, dads, mothers, sisters, and friends can all create this space.

 How to Build Scaffolding & Hold the Shield